TechnicalPursuit/TIBET/README.md

 # Quick Start

-To create a standalone TIBET application enter the following command, replacing {path} with the name of your new application:
+1. Create a standalone TIBET application with the following command, replacing {path} with the name of your new application:

     tibet clone tibet {path}

-Navigate to your application directory and start the default server by entering the following commands (replacing {path} as needed):
+2. Navigate to your application directory and start the default server by entering the following commands (replacing {path} as needed):

     cd {path}
     npm start

-Open your new application's home page (index.html) in an HTML5 web browser:
+3. Open your new application's home page (index.html) in an HTML5 web browser:

     http://127.0.0.1:3000/index.html